websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

 ## Add Your Implementation Logic

 The last step is to define the logic for each API you have defined.
-Within your `impl` module, find the Java resource class to add your implementation to, based on the tag name you defined in ``rest-openapi.yaml`` (in this example, ``ArticleResourceImpl.java``).
+Within your `impl` module, find the Java resource class to add your implementation to, based on the schema name you defined in ``rest-openapi.yaml`` (in this example, ``ArticleResourceImpl.java``).

 ```tip::
    The location of the class for your implementation depends on the value you defined for ``apiPackagePath`` within your ``rest-config.yaml`` file.
 Follow that path, and that navigate into ``internal/resource/<version>/`` within it.
 If you used the same path as this example, then the file is located within ``src/java/com/acme/r3b2/journal/article/expansion/internal/resource/v1_0/``.
 ```

-The implementation class (`[TAG]ResourceImpl`) is located beside the base class (`Base[TAG]ResourceImpl`).
+The implementation class (`[SchemaName]ResourceImpl`) is located beside the base class (`Base[SchemaName]ResourceImpl`).
 Open the implementation class and add the implementation of your API as an overridden method:

 ```java
 @Override